candlerb/vault-ssh-agent-login/README.md

 Usage
 -----
-You will need to login to Vault first, so that you have a token in `~/.vault-token` or in the environment variable `VAULT_TOKEN`

 Only the `-role` option is mandatory, although typically you'd also need to request one or more principals because of
 [this issue](https://github.com/hashicorp/vault/issues/10946).